BDadmehr0/OpenGmaeZone/CONTRIBUTING.md

 ## Requesting Features

-If you have an idea for a new feature or improvement, please open an issue on the [issue tracker](https://github.com/your-username/your-project/issues) with the following details:
+If you have an idea for a new feature or improvement, please open an issue on the [issue tracker](https://github.com/BDadmehr0/OpenGameZone/issues) with the following details:

 - A clear and descriptive title.
 - A detailed description of the proposed feature or enhancement.

 ## Development Setup

-To set up a development environment for [Your Project Name], follow the instructions in our [Development Setup Guide](DEVELOPMENT_SETUP.md).
+To set up a development environment for OpenGameZone, follow the instructions in our [Development Setup Guide](DEVELOPMENT_SETUP.md).

 ## Pull Request Process